K-JC/drf-foodies-api/README.md

   By using all auth a user can log out of their account which gives them security over their account.
 * Authentication - Logout Status - As a site user I can maintain my logged-in status until I choose to log out so that my user experience is not compromised.
   A logged in user can see their status in the nav bar by their logged in profile achieved by using Django's all auth.
 * Posts -As a site user I cannot edit or delete any posts another user has created so that there is complete protection/control over a user's content.
 By making custom permission so that a user is stopped from making changes to others posts/comments etc.
 * Comments- As a site user I cannot edit or delete any comments and likes made that another user has created so that there is complete protection/control over a user’s content.
-*  By making custom permission so that a user is stopped from making changes to others posts/comments etc.
+By making custom permission so that a user is stopped from making changes to others posts/comments etc.
 * Likes -As a site user I can only like or unlike other users' posts/comments, not my own so that I can show my support for other posts/comments.
-  Using the Likes and LikeComments model a user can like a post or like a user's comment, by having custom permissions a user can not like their own post or their own comment.
+  Using the Like and LikeComment model a user can like a post or like a user's comment, by having custom permissions a user can not like their own post or their own comment.
 * Following- As a site user I can follow other users so that I can keep up to date with the user’s posts.
   Using the follower model with custom permissions this allows a user to follow another user but stops them from following themself.
 * Unfollow - As a site user I can unfollow other users so that I have control over if I want to continue to follow those users anymore.